mywrites/mywrites.github.io/synadia_quick_start.md

 **NOTE**: <br/>
 **For new users**: Step 1 in the **Get Connected** window referenced below requires that you download a **Credentials** file.
 Save this file in your **nats-cli** folder, created as a prerequisite.
 If you did not create the **nats-cli** folder, save the **Credentials** file in the same folder as your **nats-cli**.
 You might also prefer to use environment variables.

 **For new Windows/PowerShell users**: Step 2 in the **Get Connected** window requires that you copy a command statement.
-We recommend that you paste this command into Notepad++ (or similar editor), remove the backslash "\\" separators, and use the **Backspace** key to ensure this statement appears on one continuous line.
-Equally as important, ".\" precedes this command (and others that you enter in your terminal). **An example appears further below**.
+We recommend that you paste this command into Notepad++ or similar editor, remove the backslash "\\" separators, and use the **Backspace** key to ensure this statement appears on one continuous line.
+Equally as important, ".\" precedes this command and others that you enter in your terminal. **An example appears further below**.

 **For new Linux users**: In general, use a forward slash "/" as opposed to a backslash "\\" when executing commands.